Ultimate Liturgy

 1. the distaste for simple labor which characterizes the industrial age must yield to the salutary precepts of the Joyful Mysteries;

-3. the lethal forgetfulness of a future life must be dispelled by ordering all human endeavor to the Glorious Mysteries.
+2. the repugnance for suffering endemic to a pleasure-motivated society must be overcome by living the Sorrowful Mysteries; and 3. the lethal forgetfulness of a future life must be dispelled by ordering all human endeavor to the Glorious Mysteries.

 Already in 1884 Leo had warned in Superiore anno, “For it is an arduous and exceedingly weighty matter that is now at hand: to overcome the ancient and insidious enemy, Satan, in the brazen array of his power; to win back the freedom of the Church and of her Head; to preserve and secure the fortifications within which should rest the safety and wellbeing of human society.
 Care must be taken, therefore, that in these times of mourning for the Church, the most holy Rosary of Mary be assiduously and piously observed, particularly since this method of prayer, being so arranged as to recall in turn all the mysteries of our salvation, is eminently fitted to foster the spirit of piety.”
 At Fatima our Lady told her children once and for all, “I want you to continue to say the Rosary every day!”
 A complete Rosary has fifteen decades, and not only five like the chaplet.
 Padre Pio is said to have offered a hundred daily.
 Because it is liturgy placed within the reach of all and enjoined upon all with such insistence by the Mother of God, there is good reason to believe that its recital is not optional in the scheme of salvation.
 She told Bl Alan, “Know, my son, that a probable and proximate sign of eternal damnation is aversion for, lukewarmness and carelessness in saying the Angelic Salutation which has repaired the whole world!”As once against the errors of the Cathars, Mary’s children are now being told to fling the Rosary against the “errors of Russia” which are drawing the whole world into Satan’s eternal fiery empire.
 In 1957 Sr. Lucy told Fr.
 Fuentes, “The Most Holy Virgin made me understand that we are living in the last times of the world. . .
 She told me that the devil is in the process of engaging in a decisive battle against the Blessed Virgin, and a decisive battle is the final battle where one side will be victorious and the other side will suffer defeat.”
 Foreseeing these times, St. Louis de Montfort called for “true servants of the Blessed Virgin who, like so many St. Dominics, would go everywhere, the burning, blazing brand of the Gospel in their mouths and the Holy Rosary in their hands, barking like dogs, burning like fire, dispelling the world’s darkness like suns, and who, by means of devotion to Mary. . .would crush the head of the ancient serpent wherever they went.”[11]

+Damaged perspective is quickly corrected by reference to the Mysteries of the Rosary, which contain the whole of human history in prophecy.
 For the Church there is no possibility of failure.
 Faithfully reproducing the life of her blessed Lord on earth as Mary did, she has left the Joyful Mysteries far behind and is already at grips with the Sorrowful ones.
 Approaching her own crucifixion, she is even now on the Way of the Cross which leads to the Resurrection.
 Like her divine Master, “who having joy set before Him, endured the cross, despising the shame” (Heb.12:2), she keeps her gaze fixed on the Glorious Mysteries lying ahead.
+Conformed to Him in all things, the Church can expect her torment to end like His, abruptly and without warning, leaving the world to marvel as did Pilate, who “wondered that he should already be dead” (Mk.
+15:44).
+Suffering is not natural to man, who was created to share God’s own eternal happiness and glory.
+The Sacred Heart has promised, “I shall reign in spite of Satan and all opposition!”
+Revealing her own participation in that promise, His Mother has declared, “In the end my Immaculate Heart will triumph.”
+In their one Heart is laid up one inevitable, final, resplendent victory.\

+Damaged perspective is quickly corrected by reference to the Mysteries of the Rosary, which contain the whole of human history in prophecy.
+For the Church there is no possibility of failure.
+Faithfully reproducing the life of her blessed Lord on earth as Mary did, she has left the Joyful Mysteries far behind and is already at grips with the Sorrowful ones.
+Approaching her own crucifixion, she is even now on the Way of the Cross which leads to the Resurrection.
+Like her divine Master, “who having joy set before Him, endured the cross, despising the shame” (Heb.12:2), she keeps her gaze fixed on the Glorious Mysteries lying ahead.
 Conformed to Him in all things, the Church can expect her torment to end like His, abruptly and without warning, leaving the world to marvel as did Pilate, who “wondered that he should already be dead” (Mk.
 15:44).
 Suffering is not natural to man, who was created to share God’s own eternal happiness and glory.
 The Sacred Heart has promised, “I shall reign in spite of Satan and all opposition!”
 Revealing her own participation in that promise, His Mother has declared, “In the end my Immaculate Heart will triumph.”
 In their one Heart is laid up one inevitable, final, resplendent victory.\